Prof. Dr. Ute Schmid

 Ute Schmid holds a diploma in psychology and a diploma in computer science, both from Technical University Berlin (TUB), Germany.
 She received her doctoral degree (Dr. rer.nat.) in computer science from TUB in 1994 and her habilitation in computer science in 2002.
-From 1994 to 2001 she was assistant professor (wissenschaftliche Assistentin) at the AI/Machine Learning group, Department of Computer Science, TUB.
+From 1994 to 2001 she was assistant professor (wissenschaftliche Assistentin) at the Methods of AI/Machine Learning group, Department of Computer Science, TUB.
 Afterwards she worked as lecturer (akademische Rätin) for Intelligent Systems at the Department of Mathematics and Computer Science at University Osnabrück and was member of the Cognitive Science Institute.
 Since 2004 she holds a professorship of Applied Computer Science/Cognitive Systems at the University of Bamberg.
 In December 2019 Ute Schmid has been elected as a board member of the Bavarian Institute of Digital Transformation.
 She is a fortiss research fellow and member of the Steering Committee of the IBM fortiss Center for AI.
 Since 2020 she is member of the board of directors of the Bavarian Insistute of Digital Transformation (bidt).
 Also since 2020 Ute Schmid is head of the Fraunhofer IIS project group Explainable AI.
 Ute Schmid dedicates a significant amount of her time to measures supporting women in computer science and to promote computer science as a topic in elementary, primary, and secondary education.
 She won the Minerva Award of Informatics Europe for her university.
 Since many years, Ute Schmid is engaged in educating the public about artificial intelligence in general and machine learning and she gives workshops for teachers as well as high-school students about AI and machine learning (see Talks).